 Lhasa Apsos are smart, sensitive, and outgoing dogs.
 Their fearless personalities and keen sense of hearing make these small-but-confident dogs popular guardians.
 They will alert their owners at the first signs of trouble (or the mailman).

 Lhasa Apso History

-The Lhasa Apso can trace its roots to Lhasa, the capital of Tibet.
+The Lhasa Apso can trace its roots to Lhasa, the provincial capital of Tibet, China.
 In 800 B.C., monks from Tibetan monasteries raised these fearless and assertive dogs, keeping them indoors as second lines of defense against intruders.
 They barked at any sign of trouble, earning these protectors the name Abso Seng Kye, which means "bark lion sentinel dog."